-We partner with the British Film Institute, the Creative Industries Federation, the Business Visits and Events Partnership, the LiveCom Alliance and other relevant trade associations to access reciprocal member benefits and work together to professionalise our industry.
+We partner with the British Film Institute, UK Events, LiveCom Alliance and other relevant trade associations to access reciprocal member benefits and work together to professionalise our industry.

 We are also part of several campaigns to make our industry more diverse and to support wellbeing in our industry.

 EVCOM are an active member of UK Events, an umbrella organisation representing leading trade and professional organisations, government agencies and other significant influencers in the business visits and events sector.
 Together we campaign for the support and recognition of the events sector.